manishiwa/android_sideloader/README.md

 - Ensure that USB debugging is turned on in your Android device settings
     - https://developer.android.com/studio/debug/dev-options#enable
-- Make sure you tap `Allow` when prompted on your Android device when you connect your device
+- Make sure you tap `Allow` when prompted on your Android device when you connect it to your computer
     <figure>
       <img src="docs/images/allow_debugging.png" alt="Tapping &quot;Always allow from this computer&quot; will ensure that you only ever need to do this once" width="200"/>
       <br>